Chew/TARDIS-Docs/docs/time-rotor.md

 * Engine &mdash; Blue ![#0000ff](https://via.placeholder.com/15/0000ff/000000?text=+)
 * Hospital &mdash; White ![#ffffff](https://via.placeholder.com/15/ffffff/000000?text=+)

-Use the command:
+Use this command to see the recipes in game:

 ```
 /tardisrecipe time-rotor-[early|tenth|eleventh|twelfth|delta|engine|hospital]
 ```

-to see the recipes in game.

 There is also a Rotor Engine (as seen in the Mechanical console) - `/tardisrecipe time-engine`.